beepscore/trie_me/README.md

 ## TODO:

-### Populate trie
-Read file numbers_test.txt line by line.
-For each line see if trie contains number.
-If trie doesn't contain number, insert number into trie.

 ### Read from trie
 Write a method to return list of numbers between a and b.
 This may require depth first search, each node has a property visited of type bool.